ut-stack/ut-stack/README.md

 <h2 align="left">Hi 👋!
-My name is Utkarsh Tripathi and I'm a BTech IT Student from Gwalior.</h2>
+My name is Utkarsh Tripathi and I'm a BTech IT Student .</h2>

 ###